FrederikeNeuber/typoo/README.md

-# typoo: an ontology to describe microtypography (in digital scholarly editions)
+# typoo: an ontology to describe microtypography

 ## Description